allenai/peer-review-api-client/README.md

 1. Detect conflicts of interest, based on a past co-author relationship between a reviewer and a submission's authors

-1. Compute matching scores indicating the likelihood that a reviewer is familiar with the subject matter of a submission, based on the reviewer's publication history
+1. Compute matching scores indicating a similarity between the subject matter of a submission and a reviewer's publication history

 Both of these calculations rely on supplying the Semantic Scholar author ID for reviewers.
 Conflict of interest detection also relies on having Semantic Scholar author IDs for submission authors.